andi611/TTS-Tacotron-Pytorch/README.md

 # Tacotron
-A Pytorch implementation of Tacotron, a speech synthesis end-to-end generative TTS model proposed by Google.
+A Pytorch implementation of Google's Tacotron speech synthesis with pre-trained model (unofficial)

 ## Quick Start